11 Best Petite Women's Ski Jackets That Are Cute and Warm

 Related: Check out these petite wide leg jeans

-If you’re looking for a jacket that’s as cool as it is warm (because freezing isn’t a vibe), this one’s a winner.
-The synthetic-filled baffles will keep you toasty, and the 2-layer shell with a waterproof membrane has your back—literally—no matter what the weather throws at you.
+If you’re looking for a jacket that’s as cool as it is warm (because freezing isn’t a vibe), this one’s so good.
+The synthetic-filled baffles will keep you warm, and the 2-layer shell with a waterproof net will protect you from water and snow.

 One verified buyer said, "The quality and cut of this jacket is beautiful.
 Looks as good as it does in the photos.
 Not many bells and whistles in the pocket department, but it feels like it's gonna be nice and toasty.
 Haven't snowboarded in it yet.
 Small fits great (5'2" 120lbs)"